-Standup For Journalism is a new comedy night designed to help start a conversation about the job of journalism in a digital society.
+Standup For Journalism is a comedy project designed to start a *fun* conversation about the job of journalism in a digital society.

 It’s been created by journalist Kirsty Styles to see whether journalists making people laugh with them can help us all talk more about what we want journalism to do.